 In 2014 I found Mr Money Mustache.
 His article on “The Shockingly Simple Math Behind Early Retirement” blew my mind.
 I was hooked.
 But we had no spare money!
 All excess funds went towards the investment properties in New Zealand.
 It was excruciating to read all the information on FIRE without being able to do anything for years.

 In 2015 we took three months of long service leave and backpacked around South America.
 It was an epic(but frugal) trip and I was really depressed coming back to my full-time corporate job.
 It was very demanding and required constant unpaid overtime(a typical corporate salaried situation).
 I felt I had no choice but to keep working as I was the main breadwinner and I just didn’t have the time, energy, money and mental bandwidth to make any changes.

 Rents in New Zealand improved slightly and we managed to start saving and even put a little extra into superannuation.
-We bought our first ETF parcel in December 2017, it was $1,200 from a money jar we use to save money from Gumtree sales.
+In December 2017 we invested our first $1,200 the Mr. Money Mustache way – the money came from a money jar we use to save money from Gumtree sales.